lronaldo/cpctelera/cpctelera/src/readme.txt

    * Commands: *gcc-core*, *gcc-g++*, *make*, *bison*, *flex*, *wget*, *unzip*, *bc*
    * Libraries: *libboost-devel*, *libintl-devel*

-IMPORTANT NOTE:

-   Windows users have reported some common issues installing CPCtelera.
-Please, have a look at this list if you have any problem,

-   * _Antivirus and scanning software_.
-This kind of software is causing random issues that cause Cygwin and CPCtelera not to operate properly.
-Common problems include failing to compile and/or execute programs, privilege problems on executing programs and random crashes of Cygwin.
-If you experience this problems, try disabling your antivirus or scanning software.
-Once being sure that this is the reason for your problems, you may want to configure your software not to interfere with Cygwin.
-   * _Windows 8/10 privilege problems_.
-Under some unclarified circumstances, some users have privilege problems executing Cygwin sofware, and that affects CPCtelera.
-In this cases, the most common workaround is launching Cygwin terminal with administrator privileges.

-   If you experience any diffenrent problem with Windows/Cygwin, please report to us so that we can include it in this list.

 _Under OSX_:

    Under OSX <XCode at https://itunes.apple.com/es/app/xcode/id497799835?mt=12>  and <Homebrew at http://brew.sh/> are required for installing CPCtelera.
 Follow these steps,